Milk runs in logistics as a concept for cost savings

 Logistics costs and services do nowadays increasingly determine the value and price of products for the customer.
 In times of economic weakness, the margins of companies are declining.
 Volume losses can only partially be compensated for by price reductions.
 However, lower production volumes also mean higher fixed costs and thus lower margins.
 Reduced unit volumes lead to a reduction in transport volumes.
 Yet, new routes and increased consolidations simultaneously lead to higher transport costs.
 As a result, there is an increasing trend towards the optimization of transport costs, for example by making use of the milk run concept.

-Definition: What is the milk run?
+Definition: What is the milk run system?

 The term milk run originates from the delivery of fresh milk, where the milkman took a fixed route to his customers.
 If the customer left an empty milk bottle at the doorstep, the milkman would exchange it for a full bottle of milk.
 These days, milk run simply refers to a logistics concept.

-It characterizes a continuous removal of transport goods from different sources of supply as well as a direct delivery to the respective target plant without an intermediary collection site.
+Milk runs in logistics characterize a continuous removal of transport goods from different sources of supply as well as a direct delivery to the respective target plant without an intermediary collection site.
 The milk run concept is not tied to a specific means of transportation, but it is mostly realized using trucks due to the high flexibility requirements of the schedules and the maximum accessibility.

 How to plan milk run route?